CSC1-1101-TTh9-S21/ps7/README.md

 5. Now click one of the two buttons in the lower left corner.
 Here I've selected `Mirror`.
 It creates a mirror image of the original photo!
 Click it again, and it will return to the original image.

 6. Try the `Color Switch` button.
 You'll see that each time you click it, it changes the colors of the image.
 After three clicks, you get back to the original image.
+---

+## How does this work?
+[Click here to read a description](pixel.md).
+Then come back to this page to find out your assignment.

+---

 ## Step 4: Write the greyscale function
+To make an image greyscale, you simply take the average of all three RGB values at each pixel.
+Use the `colorswitch()` function I've provided as a guide.

 ## Step 5: Write the black and white function